 I am not sure if we are talking about two separate agreements.
 Are you asking if a Real Estate Purchase agreement is valid if the realtor fails to give the client a copy of the representation agreement?
 If that is the case then yes.
 The real estate purchase agreement will not be invalidated due...Read more »

 My employer put out an employee contract for us to sign after I've been working for the company in a management position for months now.
 I didn't feel comfortable with signing it so I put it off for a few weeks.
 They kept bugging me over and over to sign it.
-I eventually said I'll get around to...
+I eventually said I'll...
 Read more »

 You are under no obligation to sign the contract.
 They could have fired you for not signing the contract, but that is/was their only recourse.
 What you offered was an illusory promise, " I will get around to signing it".
-In my opinion, they would spend a lot of money taking you to court in order...Read more »
+In my opinion, they would spend a lot of money taking you to...Read more »

 Just found out, AFTER purchasing the home that a dealership is scheduled to tear down homes around mine.
 This will bring the value of my home down tremendously, and it was not disclosed prior to me purchasing the home.

 Unfortunately for you, no. Although, sellers will typically provide a "seller's disclosures" they are not legally obligated to do so.
-If they did provide a "seller's disclosures" and proactively said that they were not aware of any major changes to the neighborhood when if fact they did know...Read more »
+If they did provide a "seller's disclosures" and proactively said that they were not aware of any major changes to the neighborhood...Read more »

 My business is looking to acquire a new client.
 The contract with this client would require me to spend some of that money to complete with the contract itself.
 Would I be OK to write off that money spent as a business expense, or would I be taxed on the complete income?